-Metaphysics is the branch of philosophy, which deals with God, with first principles, with the nature of being, and with the implications of those things, which are, as the word implies, "beyond physics".
-In many respects, it has become a "dirty word".
-In the context of the positivism, which is fashionable today, to say something is "metaphysical" is to say that it is incapable of proof.
+Metaphysics is the branch of philosophy which deals with God, with first principles, with the nature of being, and with the implications of those things which are, as the word implies, "beyond physics".
+In many respects it has become a "dirty word".
+In the context of the positivism which is fashionable today, to say something is "metaphysical" is to say that it is incapable of proof.
 That, from the contemporary point of view, is to say that it is meaningless.
 This was not always the case.
-Until the beginning of this century, almost all philosophy in the West had a strong orientation toward the Deity, and metaphysics was an important field.
-Metaphysics seeks to describe the structure of that part of the universe, which is beyond the range physical observation.
+Until the beginning of the twentieth century almost all philosophy in the West had a strong orientation toward the Deity, and metaphysics was an important field.
+Metaphysics seeks to describe the structure of that part of the universe which is beyond the range physical observation.
 It also deals with the manner in which the Deity is understood to operate in the process of creating and maintaining the universe.
-There are many metaphysical systems in use throughout the world; for the last 2000 years, those in the West have been dominated by a metaphysics based on some variant of Judeo-Christian monotheism.
-The Renaissance is no exception, although it was also characterized by a revival of interest in the Classical world (in particular the Greek and Roman civilizations) and its thought.
+There are many metaphysical systems in use throughout the world; for the last 2000 years those in the West have been dominated by a metaphysics based on some variant of Judeo-Christian monotheism.
+The Renaissance is no exception, although it was also characterized by a revival of interest in the Classical world (in particular the Greek and Roman civilizations) and it's thought.

-Medieval scholars had been interested in Classical Philosophy from the point of view of reconciling it to Christian doctrine.
-Renaissance thinkers were interested in Classical Philosophy for what it said about man, himself.
+Medieval scholars had been interested in Classical philosophy from the point of view of reconciling it to Christian doctrine.
+Renaissance thinkers were interested in classical philosophy for what it said about man, himself.
 These Renaissance philosophers incorporated a good many Greek (particularly neo-Platonic) and Jewish mystical ideas into their orthodox Christian thought.
-The first of these influences came principally from a body of writing called the Hermetica, which originated in Alexandria sometime near the start of the Christian era.
-It seems to be a form of early Egyptian philosophy with a heavy overlay of Hellenized Judaism and Christian thought; and it has been shown to have had substantial influence on the formation of early
+The first of these influences came principally from a body of writing called the Hermetica which originated in Alexandria sometime near the start of the Christian era.
+It seems to be a form of early Egyptian philosophy with a heavy overlay of Hellenized Judaism and Christian thought.
+It has been shown to have had substantial influence on the formation of early Christian doctrine.
+The second of these influences came from Kabbalah, the mystical tradition of Judaism, which was distributed throughout the Mediterranean basin by the expulsion of the Jews from Spain in 1492.